Columns

 7. Trying to focus on intermittent fasting if you do not have medical conditions to prohibit this.

 It is always important to work with your health care clinician and a nutritionist when possible.
-Some medications prescribed for metabolic reasons, including Glucophage/Metformin® may reduce insulin levels and help with weight loss.
+Some medications prescribed for metabolic reasons, including Glucophage/Metformin® may reduce insulin resistance and help with weight loss.

 There are FDA approved medications to help assist in the process of weight loss.
 Some may be used for short periods of time, while others can be used as a maintenance daily medication.
 They may act to help control appetite and excessive cravings, block fat, and can have double benefits with other medical conditions like diabetes, migraines and depression.
 These medications are NOT for everyone, and may have contraindications, therefore it is important to discuss the benefits and possible side effects with your physician.